 Relax on the gently bobbing deck of your luxury charter yacht and watch the St Barts New Year’s Eve Regatta.
 It’s more of a catwalk for showing off yachts rather than a competitive race of speed, but it’s all part of the New Year’s Eve tradition in St Barts.

-After an evening of partying, when the clock strikes 12 the harbour is filled with technicolour pyrotechnics.
-Flares and lights are outdazzled by impressive fireworks, each trying to outdo their neighbour.
-Nikki Beach and Le Plage are top places for enjoying the fireworks over Baie de St Jean, but you can just lounge on your own deck and watch the show.
+After an evening of partying, when the clock strikes 12 the harbor is filled with technicolor pyrotechnics.
+Flares and lights are outdazzled by impressive fireworks, each trying to outdo their neighbor.
+Nikki Beach and Le Plage are top places for enjoying the fireworks over Baie de St-Jean, but you can just lounge on your own deck and watch the show.

 Once the New Year celebrations are over, St Barts returns to its peaceful, chic, and beautiful self.
 Indulge in a pampering massage at one of the upscale spas such as La Cabane De L’Isle or set sail to explore the surrounding beaches.
 Yachts will gradually disperse one by one back to their other life after enjoying a New Year’s Party in St Barts that’s like no other.